Gratitude: The Ada Lovelace Etiquette

 Greenford (Central Line and London Overground - First Great Western Trains), about 10 minutes' walk.

 The 92, 105 and E6 stop directly outside the school.
 In addition, the 395 stops near Greenford Station, the 95 stops near the Greenford Roundabout and the E10 from Ealing Broadway stops at Henley Close.

 The Transport for London website has up to date travel information on the Underground, Overground and Bus networks.

 Ada Lovelace at William Perkin High School offers step-free access to the school building and its facilities for all staff, students, parents and visitors.
 Other features include a lowered reception desk, a hearing aid induction loop at the main reception and a lift to floors 1, 2 and 3.
 If you have any other access requirements, please contact the school office.Back to the top

 The Café is open for breakfast club and during break and lunch times and after school.
-It is an enjoyable, vibrant and colourful space with an outdoor area containing picnic benches and canopies.
+It is an enjoyable, vibrant and colourful space with an outdoor area containing picnic benches.
 The Café serves a wide range of hot and cold food and drink including fresh sandwiches, wraps, salads and a meal of the day.
 An example of the 4-week menu can be found here.

 We believe that everyone will enjoy this café-style dining experience with its quick and cashless service.
 Parents need to register with ParentPay for students to be able to enjoy the cashless service.

 To find out about registering for free school meals click here